 How Do I Crack Stone Crabs at Home?

-The claws are fully cooked and you crack them just before eating.
-You can bring them home uncracked and crack them open with nutcrackers, mallets (shown below), or a big knife.
+When you buy stone crabs at your fish market, the claws are already cooked for you.
+You can bring them home uncracked and crack them open with a stone crab cracker, nutcrackers, a stone crab mallet, or a big knife.
 To use a big knife, place the flat side of a chef's knife on the flat side of the claw and press down a few times as if you are smashing a clove of garlic.
 If you're buying them fresh, place in a plastic bag and refrigerate them in the back of the fridge.
 Consume them within 24 hours for maximum flavor.

-Where Can I Get Stone Crabs?
+Where Can I Get Stone Crabs Shipped To Me?

 The succulent meat is a real delicacy.
 One and a half pounds should generously feed two adults.

 According to Business Insider, stone crabs are one of the most expensive kinds of seafood you can buy.
 At $30 per pound for medium claws and up to $95.00 for colossal claws, the price of stone crab claws has been steadily climbing over the years.